bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Allows you to lock Bitcoins up in all sorts of creative ways, `timelocks`, `multisig`, whatever.
 A Miniscript is a way to sort of simplify that.
 And it's really for developers, right?
-Like I'm not going to use it.
+Like I'm not gonna use it.
 It's for people like you and.

 Sjors Provoost: 00:28:13